PSTAT197-F23/Vignette-of-Binary-Classification/README.md

 In the Data folder, we have the patients' data with the 8 medical predictors and the Outcome column, and we processed the data so that any patient with missing information was removed.

-In the Scripts folder...
-Line annotations...

-In the IMG folder...
+In the Scripts folder, we have the drafts of the code for both in R and in Python.
+We also have vignette-script.R which is a script with line annotations that replicates all results shown in the primary vignette document end-to-end.

+In the IMG folder, we provided ROC curves graphs in order to visually show the performance of the classification models.

 The Vignette RMarkdown and HTML files are the primary Vignette document where we teach the Binary Classification method and explain how to use the different algorithms with step-by-step explanations.